Perinatal mental health and services

 - Women who develop a significant episode of illness in association with the perinatal period.
 A number of these women may present with rapidly deteriorating illness, requiring urgent assessment by mental health services, particularly if they present within the first six weeks postnatal.

-For women who are experiencing mild symptoms of mental health problems and do not fall under the above criteria of women referred to HSC Trust Peri-natal mental health Teams other support is available which may involve:
+For women who are experiencing mild symptoms of mental health problems and do not fall under the above criteria of women referred to Perinatal mental health HSC Trust teams other support is available which may involve:

 - Onward referral to other mental health services